Harry Potter series casts Hermione, Ron and Harry

 A casting call, announced in September, saw around 32,000 children audition for the lead roles, with the team reviewing up to 1,000 tapes per day, according to HBO.

-Dominic McLaughlin will play Harry, Arabella Stanton will be Hermione, and Alastair Stout will portray Ron, the TV company and Warner Bros said.
+Dominic McLaughlin will play brave Harry, Arabella Stanton will be the clever Hermione, and Alastair Stout will portray clumsy Ron, the TV company and Warner Bros said.

-The three children are “newcomers”, according to HBO, while Arabella’s agent says in her acting CV that she is based in London and has been in musical productions including Lord Andrew Lloyd Webber’s Starlight Express and the Royal Shakespeare Company’s Matilda The Musical.
+The three children are “newcomers”, according to HBO, while Arabella’s agent says in her acting CV that she is based in London.

+She has been in musical productions including Andrew Lloyd Webber’s Starlight Express as the narrator Control and the Royal Shakespeare Company’s Matilda The Musical in the title child prodigy role.

-Alastair’s agent has listed him as appearing in Albert Bartlett’s Jersey Royal potato advertising campaign and having a “northern” accent.
+Alastair’s Manchester-based agent, Urban Talent Youth, has listed him as appearing in Albert Bartlett’s Jersey Royal potato advertising campaign and having a “northern” accent.

+Production company SC Films confirmed that Dominic recently filmed the Sky family comedy film Grow, starring Hot Fuzz actor Nick Frost, who has been cast as the friendly groundskeeper Rubeus Hagrid, and upcoming BBC action-adventure show Gifted about Scottish children in Edinburgh.

+Dominic also appeared in a production of William Shakespeare’s Macbeth, at the Royal Highland Centre in Edinburgh, opposite three-time Oscar-nominated actor Ralph Fiennes and Luther actress Indira Varma.

 Each season of the show will be a faithful adaptation of the books, from author and executive producer JK Rowling.